 - The Multiplier Method.
 If the claimant’s injury will last for the foreseeable future, an insurance company may use the Multiplier Method to determine pain and suffering by multiplying the claimant’s total amount of economic damages by a number that best describes the severity of the injury.
 For example, if the insurance company calculates economic damages at $10,000 and decides on a multiplier of 3, the claimant can receive $30,000 in pain and suffering.

 - The Per Diem Method.
 If a doctor can estimate a claimant’s date of recovery, the Per Diem Method may be more appropriate, as it multiplies a daily value (usually close to the claimant’s daily wage) by the number of days that the claimant will foreseeably experience pain and suffering related to the injury.

 There is no strict rule about how an insurance company must calculate pain and suffering damages.
 These equations are guidelines that may or may not be used by the insurer.
 Instead, it is up to the insurance company how much to offer a claimant.
-This is why it is important to bring a settlement offer to a personal injury attorney to make sure that it is adequate before accepting.
+Attorneys at Salango Law mention that this is why it is important to bring a settlement offer to a personal injury attorney to make sure that it is adequate before accepting.

 How to Prove Pain and Suffering

 Unlike economic damages, pain and suffering is intangible.
 This means there is often a lack of hard evidence to support a pain and suffering claim.
 You might not have any medical records or bills proving that the accident gave you emotional trauma.
 If you can, see a psychologist or psychiatrist for an evaluation so that you have medical evidence of your pain and suffering.